KRUISIN' KANINES AGILITY AND DOG SPORTS

 Picture

 JEFF ABEL -- Over the course of 20+ years as an agility instructor, Jeff has worked with a wide range of dog and handler teams from beginners though accomplished international competitors.
 He recognizes that each team learns at their own unique pace regardless of the class level.
 Jeff's cornerstone for teaching is detail and consistency, resulting in teams with better confidence and understanding.
 He often pushes students beyond their comfort zone to help expand their limits and redefine their own personal goals.
 Jeff is able to improve team communication while reinforcing speed - all while centering their experience on fun and laughter.
-From teams just entering their first agility competition, to teams in the Excellent or Masters classes, or those focusing on improving their international handling abilities, Jeff skillfully uses a myriad of tools learned from top national and international instructors to help his students achieve their personal best.
+Jeff skillfully uses a myriad of tools learned from top national and international instructors to help his students achieve their personal best.

-His competitive partner AKC MX, MXJ and USDAA MAD Fray has competed at the AWC International Tryouts and the AKC European Open Tryouts with impressive showings.
+His competitive partner AKC MACH MX, MXJ and USDAA MAD Fray has competed at the AWC International Tryouts and the AKC European Open Tryouts with impressive showings.
 In 2019, Fray was a UKI National Championship Finalist.
-Jeff is also competing with his young Border Collie Hookah.
+Fray retired from agility in 2025 at 12 years old.

 Picture